2006 Israeli operation in Beit Hanoun: 3 November shootings

 On 3 November 2006 one Palestinian woman was killed and ten were reported wounded by Israeli military fire.
-The women had gathered outside a mosque in Beit Hanoun after an appeal by the local radio for women to rescue Palestinian militants trapped inside a mosque by disguising the militants as women.
-The Israeli military claimed that their soldiers had spotted two Palestinian militants dressed in women's clothes hiding within the crowd of women, and that the militants were using the women as human shields.
+The women had gathered outside the Umm al-Nasr Mosque in Beit Hanoun after an appeal by the local radio for women to rescue Palestinian militants trapped inside by disguising the militants as women.
+Two women were killed and ten injured.
+The Israeli military said that their soldiers had spotted two Palestinian militants dressed in women's clothes hiding within the crowd of women, and that the militants were using the women as human shields.

 The Prime Minister of the Palestinian Authority, Ismail Haniyeh, praised the women who he said "...led the protest to break the siege of Beit Hanoun".

 7 November withdrawal

 Palestinian government officials said on 7 November that IDF troops were beginning to withdraw, thus ending the operation.
 Fifty-three Palestinians, including 16 civilians, and an IDF soldier, were killed since 31 October.

 8 November shelling

 Several civilian houses in Beit Hanoun were struck by shells, fired by the Israeli Defense Force.
 At least 19 Palestinian civilians were killed and 40 wounded.

 One day later Assistant Secretary-General Angela Kane of the United Nations Department of Political Affairs briefed the U.N.
 Security Council on the shelling.
 She "urged both sides in the conflict to 'return to dialogue'".
 A resolution proposed by Qatar as condemnation of the shelling was brought before the Security Council and was vetoed by the United States, with the U.S. ambassador to the U.N.
 John Bolton calling the proposed resolution 'one-sided' and 'politically motivated'.
 Following this rebuff, a watered-down and non-binding resolution was passed by the U.N.
 General Assembly on 17 November 2006 expressing the assembly's 'distress' at the shelling and calling for a fact-finding mission to be sent to Gaza.
 The resolution was passed by a majority including the European Union member states.
 Among the several objectors were the United States and Israel.